-- HAZ-1 requires that the applicant use only hazardous materials listed in Hazardous Materials Appendix A, and not use hazardous materials in greater quantities than those associated with materials identified by chemical name in Hazardous Materials Appendix A, unless approved in advance by the BLM's Authorized Officer and Compliance Project Manager (CPM). - HAZ-2 requires the applicant to develop and implement an HMBP to notify local emergency response services of the amounts and locations of hazardous materials associated with the ISEGS project. - HAZ-3 requires the applicant to develop and implement a Safety Management Plan for the delivery of liquid hazardous materials. - HAZ-4 requires the applicant to develop and implement a site-specific Construction Site Security Plan applicable to all construction phases. - HAZ-5 requires that the applicant to develop and implement a site-specific Operation Security Plan addressing physical site security and hazardous materials storage. - HAZ-6 requires that the applicant comply with the Toxic Substances Control Act of 1976, as amended (15 U.S.C.
+- Hazardous Materials Appendix A, unless approved in advance by the BLM's Authorized Officer and Compliance Project Manager (CPM). - HAZ-2 requires the applicant to develop and implement an HMBP to notify local emergency response services of the amounts and locations of hazardous materials associated with the ISEGS project. - 5 HAZ-3 requires the applicant to develop and implement a Safety Management Plan for the delivery of liquid hazardous materials. - HAZ-4 requires the applicant to develop and implement a site-specific Construction Site Security Plan applicable to all construction phases. - HAZ-5 requires that the applicant to develop and implement a site-specific Operation Security Plan addressing physical site security and hazardous materials storage. - HAZ-6 requires that the applicant comply with federal and state laws and regulations, including the Toxic Substances Control Act of 1976, as amended (15 U.S.C.
 2601, et seq.) regarding any toxic substances that are used, generated, or stored on the ROW or on facilities authorized under this ROW grant.